rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 ## Troubleshooting

-Sometimes things don't go as expected in a merge request.
-Here are some troubleshooting steps.
+If things don't go as expected in a merge request, try these steps.

 ### Merge request cannot retrieve the pipeline status